Advantages Of Brushing Teeth At Night

 The Role of Saliva

-Saliva plays a crucial role in oral health.
+Saliva is key here in oral health.
 It helps to:

 • Neutralize acids: Saliva contains bicarbonate and phosphate ions that buffer acids produced by bacteria, preventing enamel erosion.